VictorEijkhout/make-support-files/README.md

 LINKLIB64toLIB = 1
 ```
 to let `lib` be a symlink to `lib64`.
+(Any already existing `lib` dir is first erased.
+This applies to `netcdf-fortran` which generates both `lib`
+containing useless stuff, and `lib64` with the actual lib stuff.)
 If no `lib64` exists, this is a no-op, but I hesitate to make
 it a default.

+If `make` needs an explicit target, set `MAKEBUILDTARGET`.
+By default this macro is empty.

 ## Configure customization